By using this site, you agree to the Privacy Policy and Terms of Use.

 Understanding Your Puppy’s Nutritional NeedsKey Nutrients Every Puppy NeedsProteinFatCalcium and PhosphorusDHA (Docosahexaenoic Acid)Vitamins and MineralsHow Much Should You Feed Your Puppy? – By Age8-12 Weeks (Newly Weaned)Feeding ScheduleDaily Amount GuideNutritional FocusTips for 8-12 Week Old Puppies3-4 MonthsFeeding ScheduleDaily Amount GuideNutritional FocusTips for 3-4 Month Old Puppies4-6 MonthsFeeding ScheduleDaily Amount GuideNutritional FocusTips for 4-6 Month Old Puppies6-9 MonthsFeeding ScheduleDaily Amount GuideNutritional FocusTips for 6-9 Month Old Puppies9-12 MonthsFeeding ScheduleDaily Amount GuideNutritional FocusTips for 9-12 Month Old Puppies12+ Months (Transition to Adult Feeding)Feeding ScheduleDaily Amount GuideNutritional FocusPuppy Feeding Chart: Quick ReferenceHow to Calculate the Right Portion SizeCheck the Feeding Guide on the PackagingUse the Body Condition Score (BCS)Adjust for Activity LevelFactor in Treats and ExtrasBest Feeding Practices for PuppiesEstablish a Consistent RoutineUse Mealtimes for TrainingAlways Provide Fresh WaterKeep Bowls CleanAvoid Free-FeedingFeed in a Quiet LocationSigns You’re Overfeeding or Underfeeding Your PuppySigns of OverfeedingSigns of UnderfeedingChoosing the Right Puppy Food for Your Dog’s AgeAlways Choose “Complete” FoodConsider Breed SizeDry vs Wet FoodGrain-Free ConsiderationsSpecial ConsiderationsLarge and Giant Breed PuppiesSmall and Toy Breed PuppiesPuppies with Sensitive StomachsFrequently Asked Questions (FAQ)How many times a day should I feed my puppy?Can I free-feed my puppy?How do I know if my puppy is eating enough?Should I feed my puppy before or after walks?Can I mix wet and dry puppy food?How much water should my puppy drink?When should I transition to adult dog food?My puppy is not eating — what should I do?Should I feed my puppy treats between meals?Can puppies eat the same food as adult dogs?Final Verdict

-In this complete puppy feeding guide for UK dog owners, we’ll walk you through everything you need to know about feeding your growing puppy — from how many meals per day they need at each age stage, to portion sizes for small, medium, and large breeds, and how to spot the signs that you’re feeding too much or too little.
+In this complete puppy feeding guide for UK dog owners, we’ll tell you everything you need to know about feeding a growing puppy, such as how many meals a day they need at each age stage, what portion sizes should be for small, medium, and large breeds, and how to spot whether you’re overfeeding or underfeeding.
 Whether you’ve just brought home a tiny Chihuahua puppy or a bouncy Labrador, this guide covers it all.

 Understanding Your Puppy’s Nutritional Needs

-Before we dive into specific feeding amounts, it’s important to understand why puppies have such different nutritional requirements compared to adult dogs.
-Puppies grow at an extraordinary rate during their first year — some breeds can multiply their birth weight by up to 70 times by the time they reach adulthood.
-That kind of rapid development demands a carefully balanced diet.
+Before delving into specific feeding amounts, it’s important to understand why the nutritional requirements of puppies are so different from those of adult dogs.
+Puppies grow very fast in their first year.
+Some breeds can gain up to 70 times their birth weight by adulthood.
+Such rapid growth requires a carefully balanced diet.

-According to the European Pet Food Industry Federation (FEDIAF), puppies require significantly higher levels of protein, fat, vitamins, and minerals than adult dogs.
-These guidelines are the gold standard for pet food manufacturers across Europe and are backed by extensive scientific research into canine nutrition.
+According to the European Pet Food Industry Federation (FEDIAF), puppies require significantly higher amounts of protein, fat, vitamins, and minerals than adult dogs.
+These guidelines are the gold standard for pet food manufacturers across Europe and are backed by extensive scientific research on canine nutrition.

 Key Nutrients Every Puppy Needs